mattermost-community/mattermost-plugin-servicenow-virtual-agent/docs/developer_docs.md

 - **File Upload**

-    For sending file attachments to the Virtual Agent or the Live Agent we need to send a public link of the file in the request from where the Virtual Agent can download the file.
-Virtual Agent does not support sending file attachments from any source, we have to specify the trusted domains ourselves so that the Virtual Agent knows that these domains can be trusted.
+    For sending file attachments to the Virtual Agent or the Live Agent we need to send a public link of the file in the request from where the Virtual Agent can download it.
+Virtual Agent does not support sending file attachments from any source, we have to specify the trusted domains ourselves so that the Virtual Agent knows that the specified domains can be trusted.
     - [Set up trusted media domains](https://docs.servicenow.com/bundle/quebec-now-intelligence/page/administer/virtual-agent/task/ccif-secure-file-upload.html)
       - [Configuring the form layout](https://docs.servicenow.com/en-US/bundle/sandiego-platform-administration/page/administer/form-administration/concept/configure-form-layout.html)